History of Health in Saskatchewan: An Interactive Timeline- 1782- 1966

 TREATY 10 SIGNED WITH FIRST NATIONS IN NORTHWEST SASKATCHEWAN

-Treaty 10 was a pact between the Government of Canada and the Saskatchewan Native population.
-The Treaty called on the Native populations, predominantly Cree and Chipewyan peoples, to surrender the lands they inhabited.
+Treaty 10 was a pact between the Government of Canada and the Saskatchewan Indigenous population.
+The Treaty called on the Indigenous populations, predominantly Cree and Chipewyan peoples, to surrender the lands they inhabited.
 In return, the Government would provide them with reserve land, education and farming supplies.
-As well, they were permitted to hunt, trap and fish freely with no restrictions.
-The agreement also stated that all band members would receive an annual cash payment of $5.
+They were also permitted to hunt, trap and fish freely with no restrictions.
+Additionally, the agreement stated that all band members would receive an annual cash payment of $5.
 Over a hundred years later, band members still receive the agreed upon amount of $5/year, forever linking past to present.

 1906-01-01 20:06:36

-An Act respecting the Medical Profession.
-Where the 1906 Statutes of Saskatchewan states: “there shall be a college of physicians and surgeons for the Province of Saskatchewan hereinafter called “The College,” and the members of the said college shall be a body corporate under the name of “The College of Physicians and Surgeons” of succession and a common seal with power to sue and be sued, contract and be contracted with and to acquire, hold and dispose of real estate and chattel property for the purposes of the said college” (Chapter 28, p.2)
+An Act respecting the Medical Profession was enacted in 1906.
+The 1906 Statutes of Saskatchewan states: “there shall be a college of physicians and surgeons for the Province of Saskatchewan hereinafter called “The College,” and the members of the said college shall be a body corporate under the name of “The College of Physicians and Surgeons” of succession and a common seal with power to sue and be sued, contract and be contracted with and to acquire, hold and dispose of real estate and chattel property for the purposes of the said college” (Chapter 28, p.2)

 1906-04-17 09:47:31